LordHo/2021_VRDL_Final_Method_4/README.md

 ## Eval

-Excute the cell in main.ipynb like the following cell.
+Excute the cell in `.\step1_classification\src\main.ipynb` like the following cell.

 ```python
 from eval import eval
 eval(stage=1)
 ```

-If stage is 1(2), it'll ouput stage 1(2) image result as csv.
+If stage is 1(or 2), it'll ouput stage 1(or 2) image result as csv.
 !!!!
-You should eval stage 1 or 2 and get two csv, then concate stage 2 result following stage 1 result for update to kaggle.
+You should eval stage 1 and 2 to get two csv, then concate stage 2 result following stage 1 result for update to kaggle.
 !!!!

 ## Result